Baby Cakes Blackberry

 AvailabilityAdd to Favorites

-Baby Cakes is a dwarf and thornless blackberry plant that presents a fireworks-like display of large, juicy berries in the summer!
+Baby Cakes is an exciting, new, thornless dwarf blackberry that presents a fireworks-like display of large, juicy berries in the summer!
 Its compact habit makes it perfect for patio pots.
 In most regions, this blackberry will produce twice in one season.
 Produces on second-year canes.
 Deciduous.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.

 - DetailBotanical Pronunciation:ROO-busPlant type:ShrubDeciduous/evergreen:DeciduousGrowth habit:RoundGrowth rate:ModerateAverage landscape size:Upright, rounded growth; reaches 3 to 4 ft. tall and wide.Foliage color:GreenBlooms:Spring, followed by midsummer fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsRosemary (Rosmarinus); Yarrow (Achillea); Salvia (Salvia); Lavender (Lavandula); Russian Sage (Perovskia)